liantian-cn/eso-guides/guide/1051_Cloudrest.md

 > When you see the subtitle coming saying you are the target to be overcharged, simply stay on the bar you DON’T want to be on....then the mechanic will appear, telling you to swap.
 NOW you are deliberately FORCED to be on the bar you want to be on.
 Explained in the video to, very advanced yes, but an experienced player (especially healer) can really benefit from this.
 >
 > **Griphon Bleed** - During the fight the Gryphon will attack the tank with a HIGH damage hit which adds a bleed to them.
 Chunky tanks can be out healed with this on them BUT if you want to NOT take damage form it, you can dodge roll the attack completely.
 However bare in mind, too much running around dodging will keep moving the boss and the DPS will have to keep reapplying their skills to keep up.
 >
 > **Burst AOE Stuns** - When the Gryphon is in the air it iwll launch multiple AOEs spreading across the room.
 These fan out from a central point so if you are further away the gaps are larger, if closer it is trickier to avoid. basically, find a gap and avoid them.
 If you fail, you will take low damage and be stunned.
 So watch your feet but maintain stamina just in case you get caught.
 >
+> **Cone/AOE Attack** - The Gryphon will occasionally cast a rather nasty AOE slam and also frontal AOE cone attack, this should always be facing the tank and can be blocked.
+DPS have no business being in front of the giant bird, so avoid this if you are a squishy!
+>
+> **Portals** - The portal will appear in the middle of the room during the fight.
+You should preplan TWO groups in your team.
+YES it can be done solo or with two people but if you are new, make TWO groups of 3-4 players, even with a healer if you like.
+>
+> What will happen is ONE team will need to go down stairs into the portal.
+>
+> While down there, there will be crystals.
+Each one destroyed may reveal an orb.
+This will then make a spear reveal UPSTAIRS...
+>
+> Someone upstairs will need to take a synergy to make that spear go DOWNSTAIRS...
+>
+> As the down stairs team do NOT touch the orb UNTIL that spear has been sent down.
+If that has happened, pick it up, and deposit it in the spear effect.
+>
+> This must be repeated 3x.
+Once it has been completed the portal will disappear and you can go back to the fight.
+>
+> Be sure to take your own heals.
+The damage you take downstairs is oblivion damage so shields do not work.
+Also if you pick the orbs up too early you will take HUGE damage so do not do it unless a spear is there.
+>
+> Finally about the portals, there are adds.
+These will go upstairs of course.
+But the longer you take the more adds you will get.
+If you fail the portal MANY giant Yagra adds will come out.
+These will cause a huge problem and you will have to deal with them if this happens (which usually results in a wipe).
+>
+> Whether the portal was successful or not, ALL members of that particular team with have a debuff on them.
+This will prevent them from going down again so the other team must got down next time.
+>
+> By the time the next portal is over you can go again.
+This is why you need two teams.
+>
+> It is pretty simple once you understand it but may take some practice!
+>
+> **Execute** - The trick to this fight is making sure both bosses are VERY low health before you decide to kill ONE of them.
+That way you have low health on the other one and can kill it quickly afterwards.
+>
+> If you kill one boss too soon, you will have too long left on the other while they make creepers appear in the room.
+These MUST be killed because they do damage and root the group, but it will get more and more aggressive with more spawns the longer you take.
+>
+> So while there is not a 'dps race' as such, you DO want to be sure to control your damage to not have one boss alone for too long.
+>
+>
+>
+> GALENWE
+>
+>
+> ** GALENWE **
+>
+> This boss follows the same rules as the ones above apart from the unique mechanics.
+Keep them split apart at ALL times.
+Hit the Gryphon all the time unless the Gryphon is in the air, in which case switch to the main boss.
+When it comes back down, switch back again!
+>
+> The boss will teleport a lot so be mindful of this when repositioning if you have to.
+>
+> **Meteors** - During the fight 3 people will be selected for an Ice Comment type attack.
+Each player must spread out to an empty space and BLOCK till it lands.
+Then rejoin the group.
+If you stack you will kill each other.
+>
+> **Hoarfrost** - Apart from basic heavy attacks and such the boss does have this very UNIQUE mechanic.
+There will be a small spinning wind on the ground.
+It will constantly do damage in AOE to the group.
+When you see this a player MUST pick it up and hold on to it.
+After about 6 seconds of so they will be presented with a synergy to DROP it.
+Try to drop it outside  the group, if you can.
+It will slow you down and do high damage and even more so if you don’t drop it.
+>
+> When it is on the ground again someone ELSE must pick it up.
+This must be repeated 3x and can’t be done by the same person twice per phase.
+Once this is successful 3x then it will fade for a while before you have to do the mechanic again.
+>
+> BIG TIP: Do NOT take this into the portal!
+>
+> **Gryphon Bleed** - During the fight the Gryphon will attack the tank with a HIGH damage hit which adds a bleed to them.
+Chunky tanks can be out healed with this on them BUT if you want to NOT take damage form it, you can dodge roll the attack completely.
+However bare in mind, too much running around dodging will keep moving the boss and the DPS will have to keep reapplying their skills to keep up.
+>
+> This can be a pretty mobile fight for the most part so running around isn’t really helpful, but whatever works for you.
+>
+> **Burst AOE Stuns** - When the Gryphon is in the air it iwll launch multiple AOEs spreading across the room.
+These fan out from a central point so if you are further away the gaps are larger, if closer it is trickier to avoid. basically, find a gap and avoid them.
+If you fail, you will take low damage and be stunned.
+So watch your feet but maintain stamina just in case you get caught.
+>